Desande

-Desande Automobielen BV was a Dutch-British manufacturer of neoclassic automobiles with retro styling combined with modern technology.
-The automobile's distinctive styling was based on the high-end automobiles of the 1930s.
-Despite their retro looks, Desandes used modern American drive trains and suspension systems.
-While the company was based in Hulst in the Netherlands, the founder Danny G. Vandezande (hence the car's name) was a Belgian, the cars mechanics were American, and the vehicle was built in England.
+Desande Automobielen BV was a Dutch-British manufacturer of neoclassic automobiles.
+Their models were styles after high-end automobiles of the 1930s and used modern American drivetrains and suspension systems.
+While the company was based in Hulst in the Netherlands, the founder Danny G. Vandezande (hence the car's name) came from Hasselt in Belgium, the cars mechanics were American, and the vehicle was built in England.
 The company's Belgian branch was headquartered in the small town of Schilde.

 History

-Danny G. Vandezande presented the first Desande in 1979.
-Production of the aluminium bodywork was carried out by Grand Prix Metalcraft in North London.
+Danny G. Vandezande presented the first Desande in 1979; originally, the car was going to be named the "Desande Greta" after his wife.
+Vandezande felt that only a small British firm would be able to execute the bodywork to a high enough standard, although he was forced to switch manufacturers after the original company selected proved not to have the necessary expertise.
+In the end, production of the aluminium bodywork was carried out by Grand Prix Metalcraft in North London.
 GP Metalcraft had been exclusively a supplier of Formula 1 aluminium body parts but expanded to making bodywork for Cobras and other replicas after the fuel crisis placed the future of motor sports in doubt.
-Vandezande felt that only such a small British firm would be able of executing the bodywork to a high enough standard for the Desande, although he had to switch after the original company proved not to have the necessary expertise.
-To further confuse matters, the company behind the car is often identified as JBS Associates, Ltd., also of London.
+Staff had been recruited from Vanden Plas and Rolls-Royce, and producing the 2 mm thick aluminium fender took 4 weeks, applying the multiple paint layers took 3 weeks.
+To further confuse matters, the company behind the car was sometimes identified as JBS Associates, Ltd., also of London.